parsontodd/terraform-aws-networking/README.md

     2.3 The user provides the AWS availability zone

 ### Example
 Use the following Terraform to use the module to create 2 subnets - 1 private and 1 public.
+More examples can be found in the examples directory in this repo.

 ```
 module "vpc" {